 Crime Statistics, Campus Security Policies, Crime Log, and Fire Log

-Information regarding public safety at UNL is provided the University's Annual Security and Fire Safety Report.
-The Security Report includes crime statistics and policy statements as required.
-Safety and You also includes information about police and public safety resources; reporting crimes; coordination between law enforcement agencies; fire and medical emergencies; emergency notification, response and evaluation; missing student policy; crime prevention; victim support services; the law and UNL policies; campus facilities; residence hall security; the UNL Policy on Sexual Harassment; sex offender registry; and the UNL Drug/Alcohol Policy.
+Information regarding public safety at UNL is provided in the University's Annual Security and Fire Safety Report.
+The Security Report includes crime and fire statistics for incidents that occurred on campus or UNL property, and policy statements regarding law/UNL regulations (i.e. drugs/alcohol, sexual harassment), safety measures and the handling of specific incidents, It also includes information on the following: police and public safety resources; reporting crimes; coordination between law enforcement agencies; fire and medical emergencies; emergency notification, response and evaluation; crime prevention; victim support services; security of campus facilities and residence halls; and links to sex offender registries.

 Drug and Alcohol Policy